Mackay Ring Road

 The department is progressing a project to upgrade the intersection of the Bruce Highway and Munro Street at Babinda.

-Construction is underway to upgrade flood immunity at Jumper Creek, between Mackay and Proserpine.
+Upgrades to improve flood immunity at Jumper Creek, between Mackay and Proserpine are now complete.

 Construction has started at the Knobels Road and Nebia Coningsby Road intersection to improve safety and enhance visibility.